danyaleffendi/MERN-Stack/README.md

 ## Basic CRUD
 - Restaurants list in card format
 - google map links
-- Add review
 - Add, Edit and Delete review if logged in.
-- Search bu name, zipcode
+- Search by name, zipcode
 - drop down for cuisines

 http://localhost:3000/restaurants